Ofarrell23/Week-1-Homework/README.md

 9. Return back to the terminal, text (git add .) then (get commit -m "message") then (git push)

-10. Return to Github and you should see the new html folder located in you repository.
+10. Return to Github and you should see the new html folder located in your repository.

 ## Usage